401(k) vs. Life Insurance: Which Is Better for Retirement?

 Choosing life insurance vs. a 401(k) requires considering your needs, circumstances and goals.
 Your priorities in terms of retirement planning and wealth strategy will generally determine which is the better choice for you.

-Choosing Between a 401(k) vs. Life Insurance
+Choosing Between a 401(k) and Life Insurance

 Goal